-- The Sentinel GP consultation rate for influenza-like illness (ILI) in Wales during week 38 was 2.0 consultations per 100,000 practice population (Table 1).
-This increased compared to the previous week (1.0 consultations per 100,000) and remains well below baseline threshold for seasonal influenza activity (11.0 per 100,000 practice population) (Figure 1).
-Caution should be used when comparing consultation rates from March 2020 onwards to previous periods due to the changes in health-seeking behaviours brought about by the COVID-19 pandemic. - The Sentinel GP consultation rate for Acute Respitatory Infections (ARI) was 158.7 per 100,00 practice population during Week 38, this is an increase compared to the previous week (138.3 per 100,000) (Table 2).
+- The Sentinel GP consultation rate for influenza-like illness (ILI) in Wales during week 41 was 3.8 consultations per 100,000 practice population (Table 1).
+This increased compared to the previous week (3.4 consultations per 100,000) but remains well below baseline threshold for seasonal influenza activity (11.0 per 100,000 practice population) (Figure 1).
+Caution should be used when comparing consultation rates from March 2020 onwards to previous periods due to the changes in health-seeking behaviours brought about by the COVID-19 pandemic. - The Sentinel GP consultation rate for Acute Respitatory Infections (ARI) was 198.6 per 100,00 practice population during Week 41, this is an increase compared to the previous week (196.0 per 100,000) (Table 2).
 Weekly consultations for Upper Respiratory Tract Infections and Lower Respiratory Tract Infections increased compared to the previous week.
-The age-group specific consultation rate for ARI during Week 38 was highest in under one year olds (1,556.8 per 100,000 practice population).
-In recent weeks ARI consultations have increased in children aged under 5 years. - The percentage of calls to NHS Direct Wales which were 'influenza-related' (cold/flu, cough, fever, headache and sore throat) during Week 38 increased to 21.1% (Figure 8). - During Week 38, 1,850 specimens received multiplex respiratory panel testing, mainly from patients attending hospitals.
+The age-group specific consultation rate for ARI during Week 41 was highest in under one year olds (1,514.1 per 100,000 practice population).
+In recent weeks ARI consultations have increased in children aged under 5 years. - The percentage of calls to NHS Direct Wales which were 'influenza-related' (cold/flu, cough, fever, headache and sore throat) during Week 41 increased to 22.1% (Figure 8). - During Week 41, 2,402 specimens received multiplex respiratory panel testing (with 531 also receiving subsequent enterovirus PCR testing), mainly from patients attending hospitals.
 These results do not include samples tested solely for SARS-CoV2.
-There were 273 RSV, 465 rhinoviruses, 45 adenoviruses, 35 parainfluenza and 25 human metapneumoviruses detected in Week 38 (Figure 4).
-Additionally, 4,957 samples from patients were tested for influenza, RSV and SARS-CoV2 only, many of these tests may be associated with screening activities rather than diagnostic testing for patients presenting with ARI symptoms.
-Of these 4,957 samples, one was positive for influenza A, 237 were positive for RSV and 417 were positive for SARS-CoV2 (Figure 5).
-Seventy-one respiratory specimens were tested from patients in intensive care units (ICU) and none were positive for influenza (Figure 6).
-For the latest COVID-19/ SARS-CoV2 surveillance data please see the PHW daily dashboard - No surveillance samples from patients with ILI were collected by sentinel GPs during Week 38 (as at 29/09/2021). - Confirmed RSV case numbers in children aged under 5 decreased slightly this week.
-Activity has exceeded the threshold that would usually indicate very high levels of circulation.
-In Week 38 there were 172.8 confirmed cases per 100,000 in this age group (Figure 7).
-The provisional MEM threshold in Wales which predicts the start of the annual RSV season in children younger than five years is 6.3 per 100,000. - During Week 38, 33 ARI outbreaks were reported to the Public Health Wales Health Protection team, all were reported as COVID-19 outbreaks.
-Twenty-six were in residential homes, five were in a school/nursery setting and two were in a community, mixed or other setting. - According to EuroMoMo analysis, all-cause deaths in Wales were not significantly in excess during week 36 (latest data).
+There were 201 RSV, 470 rhinoviruses, 123 enterovirus, 68 adenoviruses, 48 parainfluenza and 46 human metapneumoviruses detected in Week 41 (Figure 4).
+Additionally, 7,010 samples from patients were tested for influenza, RSV and SARS-CoV2 only, many of these tests may be associated with screening activities rather than diagnostic testing for patients presenting with ARI symptoms.
+Of these 7,010 samples, one was positive for influenza B, 159 were positive for RSV and 542 were positive for SARS-CoV2 (Figure 5).
+One-hundred and thirteen respiratory specimens were tested from patients in intensive care units (ICU) and none were positive for influenza (Figure 6).
+For the latest COVID-19/ SARS-CoV2 surveillance data please see the PHW daily dashboard - There were eight surveillance samples from patients with ILI collected by sentinel GPs during Week 41 (as at 20/10/2021), one tested positive for both RSV and bocavirus, two for rhinovirus, two for enterovirus, one for bocavirus, one for human metapneumovirus, and one was negative for all routinely tested respiratory pathogen. - Confirmed RSV casesin children aged under 5 decreased this week, remaing above the threshold that would usually indicate very high levels of circulation.
+In week 41 there were 90.8 confirmed cases per 100,000 in this age group (Figure 7).
+The MEM threshold in Wales which predicts the start of the annual RSV season in children younger than five years is 6.3 per 100,000. - During Week 40 (latest data available), 42 ARI outbreaks were reported to the Public Health Wales Health Protection team, all were reported as COVID-19 outbreaks.
+Twenty-eight were in residential homes, five were in hospitals, two were in schools and seven were in a community, mixed or other settings. - According to EuroMoMo analysis, all-cause deaths in Wales were not significantly in excess during week 40 (latest data).